-COLUMBUS, OH – February 20, 2018 -- Worthington Industries, Inc. (NYSE: WOR) announced today that it has earned recognition as a Partner-level supplier for 2017 in the John Deere Achieving Excellence Program.
-This is the Company’s sixth consecutive year achieving the honor.
+COLUMBUS, OH – March 26, 2019 -- Worthington Industries, Inc. (NYSE: WOR) announced today that it has earned recognition as a Partner-level supplier for 2018 in the John Deere Achieving Excellence Program.
+This is the Company’s seventh consecutive year achieving the honor.
 The Partner-level status is Deere & Company’s highest supplier rating.
 Worthington was selected for this honor in recognition of its dedication to providing products and service of outstanding quality as well as its commitment to continuous improvement.
-Worthington was awarded Hall of Fame status last year after attaining a Partner-level rating for five consecutive years.
+Worthington achieved Hall of Fame status in 2017 after attaining a Partner-level rating for five consecutive years.

 Worthington Industries is a supplier of hot-rolled and cold-rolled cut-to-length steel sheets to John Deere Harvester Works in East Moline, Ill., John Deere Horicon Works in Horicon, Wisconsin and John Deere Ottumwa Works in Ottumwa, Iowa, for the fabrication and assembly of combine harvesters, hay and forage equipment, lawn & garden equipment and utility vehicles.

 Suppliers who participate in the Achieving Excellence Program are evaluated annually in several key performance categories, including quality, cost management, delivery, technical support and wavelength, which is a measure of responsiveness.
 John Deere Supply Management created the program in 1991 to provide a supplier evaluation and feedback process that promotes continuous improvement.

 About Worthington Industries